This page lists information/tips/reminders for maintaining this website.

 If a programming language is added to the cheat sheets, update these pages in this order: cheatsheets.js Search Programming Language Cheat Sheets The Universal Function Library Project [feature recommendations] Online Compilers Timeline of New Features - Programming Language Comparison Documentation Links - Programming Language Cheat Sheets

-Variables names are typically of the form vValue and oObj.
-Note: 'v' for values, don't use 'b'/'f'/'n'/'i'/'s' for bools/floats/numbers/ints/strings.
+Variable names are typically of the form 'vValue' and 'oObj'.
+Note: 'v' for value, don't use 'b'/'f'/'n'/'i'/'s' for bool/float/number/int/string.
 This convention is uncommon, but aids readability/maintainability.
-It also avoids name collisions with built-in constants, with variable names typically working in all programming languages.
-For Excel and SQL variants, use 'My' instead of of 'v'/'o' For Excel, sometimes use 'A1' for key variables (e.g. instead of 'MyText').
+It also avoids name collisions with built-in constants, resulting in variable names typically working in all programming languages.
+For Excel and SQL variants, use 'My' instead of of 'v'/'o'.
+For Excel, sometimes use 'A1' for key variables (e.g. instead of 'MyText').
 For SQL variants, sometimes use 'MyCol' for key variables (e.g. instead of 'MyText').
 Some generic return value variable names: vRet (return), vBool, vTextNew, oArrayNew.
-Further variable names: vPfx/vIfx/vSfx: for prefix/infix/suffix.
+Further variable names: vPfx/vIfx/vSfx: for prefix/infix/suffix respectively.

 Some key points to consider when copying and pasting from one language as a template for other languages.
 PHP variables need the '$' prefix.
 AutoHotkey uses ':=' not '=' for assignment.
 Go uses ':=' most of the time for creating variables, but this can also be done with '=' (and slightly different syntax).
-Python often uses ':' at the end of lines.
+Python often uses ':' at the end of lines (e.g. def, for, if/elif/else).
+Array (linear array) equivalents: C++/Rust use arrays/vectors.
+Go uses arrays/slices.
+Python uses lists.
+R uses vectors/lists.
+(C#/Java/Kotlin/Scala use arrays/lists.)
+Map (associative array) equivalents: C++/Python/Swift use dictionaries.
+(PHP uses arrays as linear arrays and as associative arrays.)
+To avoid confusion with other programming languages/terms (when using LLMs): Refer to C as 'C-lang'.
+(Not 'Clang'.)
+Refer to Crystal as 'Crystal-lang'.
+(LLMs can confuse it with Crystal Reports.)
+Refer to Go as 'Golang'.
+Refer to R as 'R-lang'.
+(Specify 'base R' to avoid references to third-party libraries.)
+Collations: SQL Server: prefer Latin1_General_100_BIN2, over Latin1_General_BIN/Latin1_General_BIN2.

 Typical tags within square brackets, include: [also [note [can use [e.g. [WARNING [requires [or [for 'UFL' lines only] [type [beforehand [MAJOR WARNING [afterwards [see also [item order [algorithm [version [inverse [alias [deprecated [workaround [non-standard [e.g. for BBCode]

 Ideally, the text version of the website, i.e. copied and pasted into Notepad, should be fairly readable.
 I.e. in particular, the number of blank lines between items.
-See '[FIX]' on the What's New? page for potential issues affecting website layout.
+See '[FIX]' on the What's New? page for potential issues affecting website layouts.
+I include the 'FIX' notes because they can be invaluable for programmers/web devs, these little hints can save countless hours of debugging, and can alert people to crucial problems with their software/websites that they might be unaware of.

 At present, all code on the website is permitted to use the latest JavaScript.
 The exception is JEE.js, the functions should be compatible with Internet Explorer 11, so that they can be used with HTMLFile objects in Windows.
 JEE.js E.g. some nested loop text manipulations are faster using JavaScript in an HTMLFile object, than using native AutoHotkey code.